Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: Introduction

 The structure of this paper is the following.
 We begin in~\Sec{sec:LEFT} reviewing the LEFT, its renormalization at the two-loop level, and changes of basis at next-to-leading order.
 In~\Sec{sec:RG-Sectors} we provide the classification of all four-fermion dimension-six operators in the LEFT in terms of RG-invariant sectors.
-In~\Sec{sec:results} we discuss the various approaches followed to reconstruct the full set of two-loop anomalous dimensions for all four-fermion dimension-six operators in the LEFT.
-The results and their implementation are brielfy explored numerically in ~\Sec{sec:numerics}, where we show a few examples.
+In~\Sec{sec:details} we discuss the various approaches followed to reconstruct the full set of two-loop anomalous dimensions for all four-fermion dimension-six operators in the LEFT.
+The results and their implementation are briefly explored numerically in ~\Sec{sec:numerics}, where we show a number of examples.
 We conclude in~\Sec{sec:conclusions}.
-A few appendices at the end contain details concerning evanescent operators, the tables of pole coefficients, and a collection of the building blocks or `ADM seeds'' for the penguin contributions.
+A few appendices at the end contain details concerning evanescent operators, the tables of pole coefficients, and a collection of the building sub-blocks, or ``ADM seeds'', for the penguin contributions.

-\section{The LEFT at two-loop Order}
+\section{The LEFT at two-loop order}